develosi/debugist-project/README.md

 #### Base Template

-All pages throughout the app have these base template elements on them.
+All pages throughout the app have these base template sections on them.
 The content for these sections is taken from the Base Template HTML page.

 ![Top Nav Bar Section](documentation/topnav_not_logged_in_screenshot.png)